For Employees

 Things that can decrease costs:

-• Providing a word document listing what all these documents are and the date of the document – we can provide you with a format to fill in
+• Providing a Word document listing what all these documents are and the date of the document – we can provide you with a form to fill in.

 • Accepting sensible offers of settlement if they are received.
 We will advise you on this.